 Recruiting is a daily challenge in trucking.
 It takes a lot of effort and vigilance to fill your driver needs, especially when you have to deal with driver turnover.
 But you want to maximize these efforts and get the right drivers for your company.
 Otherwise, you’re just treading water.

 There are a few different things throughout the recruiting process that can help you recruit the right drivers.
 You want your company to be the best; you can’t just hire anyone.
-Asking the right questions can help you decide which drivers are best to bring on board.
+Asking drivers the right questions can help you decide which ones are best to bring on board.

 Here are three questions you should ask when interviewing drivers to join your company:

 1. "Drivers have little or no supervision on the road.
 Tell me about a time when you worked on a project or other job task with no supervision."

 This sounds like a generic question for any old job, but it means a great deal in trucking.
 You need drivers who can function on their own and act responsibly and level-headed without being watched.
 Otherwise, you can’t trust them on the road.

 2. "Unexpected events may occur from time to time as part of your job.
 Describe a situation or problem you had to handle yourself."

 A big part of trucking is expecting the unexpected.
 You need drivers who can handle a problem if it comes out of left field.
 Part of this requires communication on the part of management as well, so listen for how they explained the issue to their dispatcher.
 This can tell you a lot about not only how they problem solve, but how well they work with other people in the company.